 Greener buildings, indoors and outdoors

-As modern society is leading us to spend more time indoors, it is important to consider how much good indoor air can improve health and wellbeing.
+As the summer ends in the northern hemisphere and we retreat to our homes, offices, and schools, it is the right time to consider how much good indoor air can improve health and wellbeing.

 Green construction strives to deliver sustainable structures that provide a healthy and comfortable environment for their occupants with the smallest possible footprint.
 That includes actively contributing to improving indoor air quality.